 - Listen to the child.
-Allow them to tell you what has happened in their own way, and at their own pace.
+Allow them to inform you what has happened in their own way, and at their own pace.
 Do not interrupt a child who is freely recalling significant events. - Remain calm.
 Be reassuring and supportive but try not to respond emotionally.
 Provide reassurance they are being take seriously, will be supported and kept safe. - Do not ask leading questions.
 Only ask questions if you are seeking clarification about something they have said.
-Use TED; Tell, Explain, Describe. - When you are able to, make an accurate record of what you have been told, taking care to note any times, dates, or locations mentioned.
+Use TED; Tell, Explain, Describe.
+This may be expressed through non -verbal means such as drawing, text, AAC use. - When you are able to, make an accurate record of what you have been told, taking care to note any times, dates, or locations mentioned.
 Use the child's own words where possible.
-Do not substitute anatomically correct names for body part names used by a child. - Reassure the child that they did the right thing in telling someone and you are glad they told you.
+Do not substitute anatomically correct names for body part names used by a child.
+When this has expressed this through non-verbal means, do not interpret what they have conveyed but use their exact wording or representation. - Reassure the child that they did the right thing in telling someone and you are glad they told you.
 Reassure the child that they have not done anything wrong. - Do not promise to keep their disclosure a secret, but reassure the child that you will only share the information with the right people who will be able to help them.
 Explain what you will do next. - The child person disclosing information should NEVER be given the impression that they are creating a problem or be made to feels ashamed for making a report. - At your earliest opportunity, speak to your Safeguarding Lead regarding the disclosure.
 If your Safeguarding lead and Deputy Safeguarding Lead are not available, ring First Response for advice.